-At Dormer Harpring, our attorneys are dedicated to helping people when unsafe property conditions cause accidents and injuries.
+At Dormer Harpring, our Denver personal injury lawyers are dedicated to helping people when unsafe property conditions cause accidents and injuries.
 Focused on our clients’ needs and the pursuit of justice, we are tireless advocates who are ready to help you get onto the path to recovery so you can get your life back to normal.
-Our goal is to bring your case to a successful resolution so you can focus on healing, your overall recovery and your future.
+Our goal is to bring your case to a successful resolution so you can focus on healing, your overall recovery, and your future.

 In general, the duty to remove ice and snow (to keep properties safe for visitors) usually requires building owners/managers to: